cognusion/go-jar/docs/FAQ.md

 ## Q: What about dynamic plugins using Yaegi?

+There is disabled-by-default support for dynamic handlers.
 [Yaegi](https://github.com/traefik/yaegi) is awesome for short-lived and carefully-tailored applications, but unfortunately doesn't participate in GC, is too slow for request/response actions, leaks heap, and has a bunch of interface-related gotchas that preclude its use.
 Below are the results from a trivial http.HandlerFunc that outputs a static `[]byte` implemented natively and `Eval`d by Yaegi:

 ```
-Benchmark_Native-8   	77224213	        15.55 ns/op	      27 B/op	       0 allocs/op
+Benchmark_NativeHandler-12    	51765292	        23.83 ns/op	      41 B/op	       0 allocs/op
-Benchmark_Yaegi-8    	  565527	      1913 ns/op	     829 B/op	      20 allocs/op
+Benchmark_YaegiHandler-12     	  630565	        1720 ns/op	     818 B/op	      20 allocs/op
 ```

+That said, all the kids are using it these days since *two magnitudes* of performance slide and a ~20% larger binary is ok.
+See the [Plugins docs](Plugins.md) for more information.